Young rat : 10.6 orally

 We've all met someone who can outdrink the best of us, and now that we understand the basics, we can begin to understand why people react so differently to alcohol, and why sex, age, race and genetic makeup matter so much.

-Although most certainly a factor, lack of tolerance to alcohol is not always the reason some people get smashed on two cans of beer, while others can drink pint after pint without puking all over your floor.In this section I'll explain how people are different when it comes to tolerating booze.
+Although most certainly a factor, lack of tolerance to alcohol is not always the reason some people get smashed on two cans of beer, while others can drink pint after pint without puking all over your floor.In this section, I'll explain how people are different when it comes to tolerating booze.

-It would not surprise the reader to hear that women have a lesser tolerance to the effects of alcohol than men.But what the reader may not know is that alcohol dehydrogenase is 60% less active in the gastric fluid of a woman than in that of a man.This obviously leads to a faster absorbtion, and therefore a higher peak alcohol concentration.
+It would not surprise the reader to hear that women have a lesser tolerance to the effects of alcohol than men.But what the reader may not know is that alcohol dehydrogenase is 60% less active in the gastric fluid of a woman than in that of a man.This obviously leads to a faster absorption, and therefore a higher peak alcohol concentration.

 Racial differences in alcohol metabolism are somewhat harder to explain, but put simply, involve differences in the acetyldehyde dehydrogenase (ALDH) gene.As discussed earlier, when this enzyme is blocked by the drug disulfram, alcohol consumption produces an instant severe hangover accompanied by flushing.

-Everyone has a pair of chromosomes with the ALDH gene, one from from the mother and one from the father.The two chromosomes can either be formed by the same pair of the same gene (alleles) or two different alleles.
+Everyone has a pair of chromosomes with the ALDH gene, one from the mother and one from the father.The two chromosomes can either be formed by the same pair of the same gene (alleles) or two different alleles.

-These alleles, individually, can be either active or inactive.This means that someone with two active alleles have normal metabolism of acetaldehyde and will tolerate alcohol well, while someone with two inactive alleles will experience severe flushing, nausea and vomiting with amounts of alcohol that would be perfectly tolerable to most people as they are unable to properly metabolize acetaldehyde.Alternatively, someone may have one active and one inactive ALDH adelle, which produces a response to alcohol somewhere in between the previous two cases.
+These alleles, individually, can be either active or inactive.This means that someone with two active alleles have normal metabolism of acetaldehyde and will tolerate alcohol well, while someone with two inactive alleles will experience severe flushing, nausea, and vomiting with amounts of alcohol that would be perfectly tolerable to most people as they are unable to properly metabolize acetaldehyde.Alternatively, someone may have one active and one inactive ALDH allele which produces a response to alcohol somewhere in between the previous two cases.

 Alcohols are oxidized in the body to their corresponding aldehydes or ketones by the enzyme alcohol oxidase.
 This enzyme oxidizes ethanol into acetaldehyde, which is responsible for many of the negative side-effects of alcohol consumption.
 Acetaldehyde is readily converted into acetic acid (the same acid found in vinegar) upon reaction with water from the body.
 Failure to stay hydrated while drinking alcohol prevents the conversion of acetaldehyde to acetic acid and causes a number of negative side-effects attributable to both dehydration and acetaldehyde intoxication.
-These can include headache, sensitivity, lethargy, dysphoria, thirst, mild depression and anxiety.
+These can include headaches, sensitivity, lethargy, dysphoria, thirst, mild depression, and anxiety.
 Acetaldehyde intoxication can often be noted by a mildly fruity odor on one's breath.

-Acetic acid formed via ethanol metabolism increases the acidity of the stomach often causing a sour-stomach feeling and, in high enough amounts, can cause nausea and vomiting as well as diarrhea and other negative effects.
+Acetic acid formed via ethanol metabolism increases the acidity of the stomach often causing a sour stomach feeling and, in high enough amounts, can cause nausea and vomiting as well as diarrhea and other negative effects.